One more contribution to the cacophony of nutrition ideas on the web.

 Run in the Cloud.

 This tool is also available to run in Google Docs which allow it to be used (almost?) anywhere.
 It can be copied here: NAfL.

-The “almost” is there to indicate that I have found that it does not run on at least some phones (i.e Moto G6 and Samsung S6), the ones I have access to).
+The “almost” is there to indicate that I have found that it does not run on at least one phones (i.e Samsung S6), that I have access to.